India’s New Labour Codes 2025: Key Changes and New Additions

 Understanding Labour Laws and Their Importance

-Labour laws are created to regulate the relationship between employees and employers, providing for fair compensation, safe working conditions, and protection against exploitation.
+Labour laws are created to regulate the relationship between employees and employers, providing fair compensation, safe working conditions, and protection against exploitation.
 Labour laws address a wide range of issues, such as minimum wage, overtime compensation, workplace safety, anti-discrimination practices, and employee benefits.

 The Growing Complexity of Labour Law in the Financial Sector